gyrogami logo

 Earwires should be made from hardened wire.
 Gold gets pretty darn hard despite it being a "soft" metal.
 This earwire definitely was spring temper.
 The first one came out just as planned.
 The second one was coming out perfectly as well and it was time to cut the tail to working length.

-That was $50 worth of gold that just played a cruel game of hide-and-no-seek.
+That $50 worth of gold played a cruel game of hide-and-no-seek.

-It dropped onto the bench but when I grabbed it, the tail slipped.
-Normally, things fall straight down without traveling too much so it's easy to spot the freedom fighter.
+It dropped onto the bench.
+As I grabbed it, the tail slipped.
 This was spring state metal under tension.
-It sounded like it hit something in the distance and then there was silence.
+Normally, it's easy to spot the freedom fighter but it hit something in the distance and then there was silence.
 Followed by an impressive list of the who's who of obscenities.

-Clean floors and organized workspaces don't help a bit when this happens.
+Clean floors and organized workspaces help somewhat.
 Corralling flying debris needs an enclosed area.
 Something as simple as a cheap vinyl shower curtain "wall" will catch those wayward metal sprites.
-The next lesson will undoubtedly be just as silly...hopefully injury- and loss-free!
+The next lesson will undoubtedly be as silly, hopefully injury- and loss-free as well.

 Posted by M: June 22, 2019